 This guide reviews airbrush compressors measured against key shopping considerations, representing some of the best models available.

-The Timbertech can handle the majority of airbrush projects, ranging from painting cakes to cars; it combines a max 58 PSI with an automatic start-and-stop feature that keeps a consistent supply of pressurized air on hand in its 3-liter tank.
-This 1/6 HP Timbertech has an automatic operating system that runs the compressor continually until the pressure reaches 58 PSI.
+The TIMBERTECH can handle the majority of airbrush projects, ranging from painting cakes to cars.
+It features 1/6 HP and an automatic start-and-stop functionality to keep a consistent supply of pressurized air on hand in its 3-liter tank.
+That is, the compressor runs continually until the pressure reaches 58 PSI.
 Anytime the pressure in the tank drops below 43 PSI, the compressor will automatically turn on again, so you are always ready to work.

 This piston-style airbrush compressor weighs just 10.6 pounds and has a built-in handle that makes it easy to carry.
 Rubber feet on the base of the compressor protect your workspace and prevent the compressor from sliding on smooth surfaces.

-The Master Airbrush Cool Runner II Air Compressor can handle big jobs that require long run times.
+From Master Airbrush, this air compressor can handle big jobs that require long run times.
 The device won’t overheat, with two cooling fans built into its interior.
 So you can paint for hours without giving the compressor engine a rest.
 This single-piston airbrush compressor has a 1/5-HP motor and a 3-liter storage tank that holds a constant supply of pressurized air while you work.
 The compressor operates automatically when you turn it on to build up the pressure in the air tank to a max of 57 PSI.

 This Master Airbrush compressor comes with a 6-foot air hose and a dual-airbrush holder that can be attached to the pressure regulation control on the compressor.
 The compressor weighs only 12 pounds and can be easily moved to another location with the built-in carrying handle.

-If you need enough power for bigger airbrush jobs, the AW Pro Twin-Cylinder with its 1/3-HP motor is a worthy option.
-The precision-forged pistons deliver lots of power and control, so the compressor can work for a range of projects.
-It has a 3.5-liter tank and can produce a maximum air pressure of 100 PSI, with two power modes and an automatic stop function that saves power and reduces motor heat.
+If you need enough power for bigger airbrush jobs, AW’s twin-cylinder compressor is a worthy option.
+Its precision-forged pistons deliver lots of power and control, so the compressor can work for a range of projects.
+The unit has a 1/3-HP motor, a 3.5-liter tank, and can produce a maximum air pressure of 100 PSI, with two power modes and an automatic stop function that saves power and reduces motor heat.

-If you prefer a diaphragm airbrush compressor, the Badger Air-Brush Co.
-Pro Compressor is an excellent option, with an automatic shut-off setting and a 1/5-HP motor.
+If you prefer a diaphragm airbrush compressor, this is an excellent option, with an automatic shut-off setting and a 1/5-HP motor.
 The Badger comes with a built-in 3-liter air tank and two airbrush holders.
 A moisture trap prevents accumulated moisture from combining with your paint and producing air bubbles in your spray.

-The Badger Air-Brush Co.
-Pro Compressor has a maximum air pressure of 57 PSI that can be controlled and monitored with the air regulator and attached pressure gauge.
+The Badger Air-Brush Co. compressor has a maximum air pressure of 57 PSI that can be controlled and monitored with the air regulator and attached pressure gauge.
 The compressor has a carrying handle and weighs 18 pounds.

-The Iwata-Medea Ninja is good for low-pressure airbrushing jobs.
+The Iwata-Medea is good for low-pressure airbrushing jobs.
 It produces 5 to 18 PSI, enough power for decorating food, applying makeup, creating nail art, or body painting.
-Its oilless piston compressor comes with a hose that’s compatible with all Iwata airbrush guns.
+Its oilless piston compressor comes with a hose that’s compatible with all Iwata-Medea airbrush guns.

-The Ninja’s 1/12-HP motor is lightweight and compact, so the whole compressor weighs just 5.5 pounds.
-The compressor is small, about the size of a book.
-It comes with a carrying handle so you can tote it on the job.
+The 1/12-HP motor on this unit is lightweight and compact, so the whole compressor weighs just 5.5 pounds.
+In size, it’s no larger than a book, and there’s a built-in carrying handle so you can tote it on the job.

 The Advantages of Owning an Airbrush Compressor